marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### Question 3: Analysis

-The highest percentage of a disease is High Blood pressure at 14%.
+The illness with the highest percentage is High Blood Pressure at 14%.
+Second is High Cholesterol at 12.8%, and Anxiety at 8%.
+These are interesting outcomes as High Blood Pressure and Anxiety can cause similar sensations in the body, and can affect each other.
+It is also interesting to note out of the top five greatest illnesses, two are mental illness.

-## Question 4: Since the disease with the highest percentage is High blood Pressure, are the percentages across payer types behaving similar within each county?
+## Question 4: Since the illness with the highest percentage is High Blood Pressure, are the percentages across payer types behaving similarly within each county?

 ### Standardizing percentages by using the standard deviation of the means from each payor type group